Diversity & Inclusion

-At Lightfoot, we strive to create and maintain a work environment where top-notch attorneys from all backgrounds are welcomed, trained and challenged to become superior trial lawyers.
-Diversity is a core principle at our law firm, as there is value and power in a diverse collection of ideas, skills and strengths.
+At Lightfoot, we strive to create and maintain a work environment where top-notch attorneys from all backgrounds are welcomed, trained and challenged to be superior trial lawyers.
+Diversity and inclusion are core principles at our firm; we recognize that value and power are found through a diverse and inclusive collection of ideas, skills and strengths.
+We are focused on diversity and inclusion in all aspects of our firm, including tangible action, constant learning and continuous improvement.

-We actively seek out diverse legal talent, not only through on-campus interviews, but also through national and regional minority job fairs such as the Southeastern Minority Job Fair and the Southern Region of the National Black Law Students Association Job Fair.
+We actively seek out diverse legal talent, not only through on-campus interviews, but also through lateral hiring searches, a pre-law program focused on diversity, a diversity scholarship and participation in national and regional minority job fairs such as the Southeastern Minority Job Fair and the Southern Region of the National Black Law Students Association Job Fair.

-Our commitment to diversity goes well beyond our own self-interest in attracting top-notch, diverse legal talent.
-Our lawyers devote hundreds of hours — and the firm provides thousands of dollars — each year to local, state and national efforts to diversify our community and the legal profession as a whole.
+Our commitment to diversity and inclusion goes well beyond our own self-interest in attracting top-notch, diverse legal talent.
+Our lawyers devote hundreds of hours — and the firm provides thousands of dollars — each year to local, state and national efforts to diversify our community and the legal profession.
+Wherever the local legal community has made strides to be more diverse, Lightfoot lawyers have been there leading the way.
+For example, Lightfoot lawyers have:

 - Served as vice co-chair of the Alabama Defense Lawyers Association’s first diversity task force